Strong cost focus

 Operational structural costs incl. all fixed factory and warehousing costs, depreciation and administration.
 Innovation & marketing structural costs.

-• SEK 8bn committed to investments in modularization and automation in the Americas and Europe.
+• Exiting 2024, we finalized the SEK 8bn investments and efficiency initiative launched in 2018 focusing on investments in global architectures and automation in selected factories in the Americas and Europe.

-• The re-engineering investments are vital to drive profitable growth through strengthened cost competitiveness and improved mix.
+• The re-engineering initiative has been a vital enabler in our efforts to drive profitable growth through strengthened cost competitiveness and improved mix.

 • Key benefits include increased operational efficiency and flexibility, strengthened production cost competitiveness, increased innovation speed to market as well as a sharpened product offering through design and quality.

-• Earnings benefit from the re-engineering initiative will mainly be realized in North America related to the investments in Anderson and Springfield.
+• Focus in the re-engineering initiative has mainly been on North America related to the investments in Anderson and Springfield.

 • Cost savings are mainly driven by direct material savings and improved labor productivity.